Buzz-Lightyear/wordle_solver/README.md

 - Wordle Solver always picks the most popular word for each guess
 - Host Wordle as a game server wherein Bots can compete against each other over 50 games and the bot with the lowest average step count wins.
 - Make UI responsive
+- If we run out of words to suggest, politely inform the user